How to Pay Off Student Debt

 Taking the First Step to Pay Off Student Debt

 Student debt can be scary.
-At over $1 trillion, it has surpassed credit card and automobile debt as the second largest source of personal debt in the United States (behind only home mortgages), according to the New York Daily News and a number of other sources.
+At over $1.3 trillion, it has surpassed credit card and automobile debt as the second largest source of personal debt in the United States (behind only home mortgages), according to Business Insider and a number of other sources.
 While paying off your loans does involve financial sacrifice, it can be done manageably if you approach the process carefully and realistically.
-Continue reading for more information on how you can budget your expenses, understand repayment and refinancing options, and make the jargon and figures comprehensible and manageable.

 How might I begin my repayment of student loans?

-Is loan consolidation an option to pay off student loans?
+Is loan consolidation or refinance an option to pay off student loans?

 Yes.
 Students who have taken loans from more than one lender to cover their cost of education can look into loan consolidation as a way of making the process to pay off student loans easier.
-It becomes difficult to keep track of several repayment dates and amount in a month, so the single loan and monthly payment that consolidation offers makes it much easier to manage and pay off student loans.
-At times, loan consolidation also helps the student bargain for a lower interest rate.
+It becomes difficult to keep track of several repayment dates and amount in a month, so the single loan and monthly payment that consolidation or refinance offers makes it much easier to manage and pay off student loans.
+At times, loan refinance also helps the student obtain a lower interest rate.

 What can help paying student loans?